How a 16th-Century Map Can Inform Corporate and Association Messaging

 • anyone else customer- or member-facing

-By basing your messaging platform on a blend of informed perspectives, you can communicate in a consistent manner that supports business goals (what the company wants) and audience goals (what the market demands).
+By basing your messaging on a blend of informed perspectives, you can communicate in a consistent manner that supports business goals and market demands.

-The effort you spend collaborating on a cohesive approach to communications will go a long way toward providing a view of your organization that incorporates the "big picture" information about your company's differentiators plus the decision-empowering information that gets your target audiences to engage with you.
+The effort you spend collaborating on a cohesive approach to communications will yield the "big picture" about your unique strengths, plus the more granular, decision-empowering information that gets target audiences to engage and convert.

 Put cohesive messaging out on your website and in all communications channels, and you've mapped out your own success.